litrik/displayer/README.md

 ## Admin server

 Displayer has a built-in webserver that can be used to send commands and control the app from a remote device.
-This server is accepts commands sent via `curl`, `wget` or any web browser.
+This server accepts commands sent via `curl`, `wget` or any web browser.

 The admin server is *not* enabled by default.